NotePlan/plugins/README.md

 **Step 1.5 Have a look at the code**

 When you have cloned this repository, you will not only have the tooling, but you will have the actual source code for every publicly-available NotePlan plugin.
 This will give you a wealth of material to learn from and borrow from.
-Speaking of which, there is a `/helpers` directory at the root of the repository that contains a lot of re-usable code that is built upon the NotePlan APIs and will speed up your development.
-It would be good to familiarize yourself with that code.
+Speaking of which, there is a `/helpers` directory at the root of the repository that contains a lot of useful functions built upon the NotePlan APIs and will speed up your development.
+It would be good to familiarize yourself with that code by browsing it.
+There is a searchable index of the helper code that can be accessed by running this command in a terminal:
+`npm run docs`

 **Step 2: Install Node (if not installed)**